samicrusader/samicrusader/README.md

 Hi!

-I am knowledgeable in Python.
-I dabble with other languages however, with various amounts of success.
+I am proficient in Python.
+I dabble with other languages like C(++) however, just with various amounts of success (usually little).

 [https://samicrusader.me](https://samicrusader.me)